 Glossary H-J

-In Indiana if you have two (2) previous convictions for drug/alcohol offenses which are at least class A misdemeanors or greater, including drinking driving convictions, if they are at least class A misdemeanors, in your lifetime, then the prosecutor can choose (he does not have to do this) to charge you with being a habitual substance offender.
+In Indiana if you have two (2) or more previous vehicular convictions for drug/alcohol offenses, typically owi, .08% A.C.E., .15% A.C.E. or owi – drugs, which are at least class A misdemeanors or greater, including drinking driving convictions, if they are at least class A misdemeanors, then the prosecutor can choose (he does not have to do this) to charge you with being a habitual vehicular substance offender.
+If you only have 2 prior convictions, they must be within 10 years of your pending charge.
+If you have 3 or more prior convictions, there is no time limitation.

 Habitual Traffic Violators